 Even after an initial claim denial, there are two chances to do this.
 The first is through an administrative appeal within the insurance company.
 We have prevailed in a number of cases using this process.

 Even if the administrative appeal goes against you, however, it is still possible to challenge your claim denial before a federal judge.
 As an experienced ERISA lawyer, Robert F. Keehn also has the strong litigation skills required to assert your rights in this way.
 He revolves his strategy around your most personal concerns.

 Our firm is very familiar with the steps that need to be taken to pursue a successful appeal under ERISA.
 To make your claim, we will not only review what is in your file.
 We will make sure that any additional documentation – such as medical evidence of disability – is added to it.

 This additional documentation will also be very important if we have to take your case to a federal judge.
 Under ERISA’s procedural rules, the judge usually makes his or her decision based only on evidence in your file at the time the appeal was denied.

-Schedule a No-Cost Consultation About Your Case
+Schedule A No-Cost Consultation Concerning Your Case

 Our founding attorney, Robert F. Keehn, has more than 30 years of experience handling insurance and employment law cases.
 We invite you to talk with him in a free initial consultation.
 Call 424-777-3964 or fill out our simple intake form.
 From our office in Los Angeles, we serve clients across California.